The Sub

-The Sub is an American short horror film directed by Dan Samiljan, co-written by Dave Cain and Samiljan, and produced by Justin Wagman and Noelle Hubbell.
+The Sub is a 2017 American short horror film directed by Dan Samiljan, co-written by Dave Cain and Samiljan, and produced by Justin Wagman and Noelle Hubbell.
 The film stars Zoe Jarman, Heather Langenkamp and Brian Stepanek.
 The film had a successful Kickstarter campaign.

 Plot

 Mae Zalinski is a 20-something girl who reluctantly takes a job as a substitute teacher at her old rival high school.
 Mae has her first day as things go from bad to worse as she starts to uncover the strange, possibly evil underbelly of this seemingly perfect high school.
 From the odd, overly-friendly vice-principal to the Children-of-the-Corn-esque students, Mae is soon in way over her head.